unbit/uwsgi-docs/PyPy.rst

 With this command line uWSGI will search fr libpypy-c.so in /opt/pypy and if found, it will set it as the pypy home too.

-If your libpypy-c.so is outsize of the pypy home (and in a directory not reachable by the linker), you can use the --pypy-lib option:
+If your libpypy-c.so is outsize of the pypy home (and in a directory not reachable by the dynamic linker), you can use the --pypy-lib option:

 .. code-block:: sh